 Season the fish as desired.
 Heat the oil in a 12-inch skillet over medium-high heat.
 Add the fish and cook for 4 minutes (try not to turn it sooner- it may stick).
 Turn the fish over.
 Cook for another 4 minutes or until it flakes easily when tested with a fork.
 Remove the fish to a cutting board.
 Break up the fish into bite-sized pieces.

 Stir the sour cream, lime juice and lime zest in a medium bowl (we like a lot of lime flavor here, but if you want less, add the juice and zest gradually and taste as you go).
-In another bowl, stir the salsa and corn.
 Spread about 1 tablespoon sour cream mixture on each tortilla.
 Divide the fish among the tortillas.
-Top with the avocado, cilantro and salsa mixture.
+Top with the avocado, cilantro and salsa.
 Fold the tortillas around the filling.
 Serve with additional sour cream or salsa, if desired.